How to organize your GitHub repository clones locally

 • Easily grep across multiple repositories with the results clearly indicating repository paths.

-Here’s an example of how to set up three different profiles based on the org:
+Here’s an example of a ~/.gitconfig config toggling three different profiles based on the org:

 [user]